goozbach/resume/resume-source.md

 DevOps software engineer focused on architecting, deploying, and migrating a mid-sized traditional infrastructure into Kubernetes.

-* Helped mitigate legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and operations background.
+* Mitigated legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and my systems operations background.
-    + Built a new Ansible architecture to standardize the settings, security, and management of our legacy(EC2) infrastructure servers.
+    + Built a new Ansible architecture to standardize the settings, security, and management of legacy(EC2) infrastructure servers.
     + Updated HashiCorp Vault to the latest editions.
-    + Create a schedule to keep Vault updated.
+    + Created a tool called [vault_helper][] to ease the rotation of encryption keys of the HashiCorp Vault system.
-    + Created a tool called [vault_helper][] to make the rotation of encryption keys in HashiCorp Vault easier
+    + Added audit logging to increase visibility into, and the security of the platform.
-    + Added audit logging to our platform to increase visibility into and the security of our systems
+    + Tied user management system acccount access to the HashiCorp Vault installation.
-    + Tied access of our HashiCorp Vault installation into our user management system, increasing security and enabling accountability.
+        This increased security, accountability, and auditability of the secret storage and encryption systems.

 * Built new Kubernetes platform and migrated legacy applications onto it.
     + Built architecture to allow legacy apps and new (k8s) apps to communicate as if they were on the same platform.
-    + Standardized our containerization workflow to allow for better security and maintainability.
+    + Standardized a containerization workflow to allow for better security and maintainability.
-    + Built container environment setting tooling to allow for multiple environments with the same container image.
+    + Built container environment setting tooling to allow for multiple environments with the same \mbox{container} image.
     + Enabled containerized applications to leverage HashiCorp Vault's encryption as a service to secure customer data.
     + Assisted developers in migrating their legacy applications to the new platform with minimal downtime.

-* Worked on improving developer workflow processes and tooling.
+* Improved developer workflow processes and tooling.
     + Created company-wide engineering standards
         - JSON based logging standard
         - Secret management and encryption standards
         - Environment naming, ownership, code life-cycle, and purpose standards
-    + Built a "canary application" which tested and exercised all the possible features of our platform.r
+    + Built a "canary application" which tested and exercised all the possible features of the platform.
         This enabled testing of CI/CD pipelines and environments without involving production applications
-    + Built a centralized CI/CD pipeline system to standardized our deployment pipelines.
+    + Built a centralized CI/CD pipeline system to standardize deployment pipelines.
         This enabled developers to focus on their application code, not deployment artifacts and scripts.
     + Built CI/CD pipeline tooling to automate common tasks
         - Creation of databases with their corresponding users
         - Create master database user/password and store secrets into HashiCorp